Almarch/pygotchi/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx/ssl/ssl.key -out nginx/ssl/ssl.crt -subj "/CN=localhost"
 ```

 This key will have to be renewed after one year.
 The certificates are self-signed so the browser will present a warning.
+See [this section](#-domain-name) to use CA-signed certificate.

 Then set up the secrets.
 Still from `/pygotchi`: